 KTM’s small capacity street (Duke 125, Duke 200, Duke 250 and Duke 390) and track friendly (RC125, RC200, RC250, RC390) bikes are manufactured at Bajaj’s Chakan facility.
 The KTM Duke 390 is loved because it brings performance motorcycling to the masses.
 Powering the KTM Duke 390 is a 373.2 cc single-cylinder, liquid-cooled, fuel-injected mill.
 The engine produces 43.5 PS of power and 37 Nm of torque.
 That’s a power-to-weight ratio of 267 PS/ton!

 The KTM Duke 390’s features list is equally impressive.
 It includes ride-by-wire, LED headlamp, upside-down separate function fork, TFT instrumentation, and Bluetooth connectivity.
 Besides that, the powerplant is assisted by a slipper clutch.
-The KTM Duke 390 was initially manufactured only in India.
+The KTM Duke 390 was initially a motorcycle exclusively made in India.
 However, to beat the growing demand the world over, KTM has started assembling the bike in several locations, including China and the Philippines.

 Harley-Davidson Street 750: Baby Harley continues to charm the world

 Showcased first at EICMA 2013 and launched in 2014.
 This was after speculations first came up in US media in 2011 with the brand's India journey speculated since 2009.
 Now Harley outsourcing its manufacturing to India was a big deal back in 2014.
-In fact, an American motoring scribe went on to say, that this is the most important Harley-Davidson in living memory (Interestingly, the same is being said for the LiveWire now).
+In fact, an American motoring scribe went on to say, that this is the most important Harley-Davidson in living memory.

 At the heart of Harley-Davidson Street 750 is powered by a 749 cc V-Twin Revolution X engine.
 Coupled to a 6-speed gearbox the engine produces 59 Nm of torque.
 Harley-Davidson Street 750 is manufactured at the company’s Haryana facility.
 The bike for the North American market though is made only in the US itself.

-Apart from the Street 750, Harley also manufacturers Street 500 and Street Rod 750 in India.
+Apart from the Street 750, other Harley motorcycles made in India include Street 500 and Street Rod 750 in India.
 Both motorcycles are also exported to the world over after being manufactured in the country.

 Royal Enfield Continental GT 650: Indian take on retro café-racer love